-During the subject period, erection of structures began (see Figure 1).
-Construction of below-ground conduit trenches and the ground grid system continued (see Figure 2).
-The transformer was installed on the pad that had been placed during the prior reporting period (see Figure 3).
+During the subject period, erection of structures continued (see Figure 1).
+Construction of below-ground conduit trenches and the ground grid system also continued (see Figure 2).

-Work on the perimeter chain link fencing continued during the subject period (see Figure 4).
-The eightfoot high chain link fencing arrived during the subject period, and has been partially installed.
-Chain link perimeter fence will be placed on both sides of the access road and along the south, north and east boundaries of the substation.
-A concrete paneled wall will be placed along the perimeter of the west edge of the substation site in anticipation of future home development in that area.
-Supports for the concrete wall paneling have been placed.
-The prefab concrete panels for the wall will be arriving on site within the next few weeks.
+Work on the perimeter chain link fencing was mostly completed during the subject period (see Figure 3).
+The eight-foot high chain link fencing is being installed on both sides of the access road and along the south, north and east boundaries of the substation.
+A concrete paneled wall was placed along the perimeter of the west edge of the substation site in anticipation of future home development in that area.
+An access gate will be placed in the middle of the wall (see Figure 4).

 The western portion of the site will not be used for the current substation.
-During construction it is being utilized for vehicle and equipment parking, and for materials storage.
+This portion will contain the retention basin (see Figure 5).
+During construction, part of the western portion is being utilized for vehicle and equipment parking, and for materials storage.
 This section may be used for future substation expansion.